Skip to main content

 But public registers have a structural limit: they record what has been formally filed.
 They do not surface a builder's current OJV utilisation, their informal payment behaviour, their subcontractor relationships, or cross-entity patterns that require aggregating multiple sources.

-A TrustSignal Builder Report answers all nine questions in one place, combining public register data with proprietary datasets to give you a single, structured picture of a builder's background in minutes.
+A TrustSignal Builder Report answers the licence check and all eight questions above in one place, combining public register data with proprietary datasets to give you a single, structured picture of a builder's background in minutes.
 For NSW residential building contracts where deposits of $50,000 to $150,000 or more are at stake, that is the level of diligence that matches the risk.

 Frequently Asked Questions